← Back to Home

 2016: Quinton Flowers (QB, South Florida).
 Quinton Flowers was chaos incarnate, slicing up defenses with 2,812 passing yards, 1,530 rushing, and 42 total touchdowns.
 On any given play, he could torch you through the air or make a dozen defenders miss.
 Against Memphis, he threw for 263, ran for 210, and scored five touchdowns in a wild 49–42 win.
 But Flowers was more than a stat machine, he was must watch football.
 If you haven’t seen his highlights, go fix that now.
 Here is a picture of him in open space against Western Kentucky in the 2015 Miami Beach Bowl.

 2017: Rashad Penny (RB, San Diego State).
 Penny put up 2,248 rushing yards and 23 touchdowns, he was unstoppable.
-Against Nevada he broke 200 yards, one of 6 times that season, then tacked on a punt return touchdown and a kickoff return touchdown.
+Against Nevada he broke 200 yards, one of 6 times that season, then tacked on a punt return touchdown and a kickoff return touchdown for good measure.
+The kind of explosiveness that gets you drafted in the 1st round.
+And it wasn’t just G5 stat padding either.
+Against Stanford and Arizona State, he combined for 460 scrimmage yards and a 99 yard kick return score.
+If your team was playing the Aztecs, you held your breath every time Penny touched the ball.

 2020 - 2024

 2020: Zach Wilson (QB, BYU).
-Wilson made BYU must watch TV with 33 touchdowns, 3,692 yards, and pure backyard style magic.
-His late game fireworks at Houston were the exclamation point on an undefeated regular season.
-Sorry Cougar fans, when you play 12 G5 teams in a year you were a G5 team.
+Wilson made BYU must watch TV while everyone was stuck inside during a pandemic.
+33 touchdowns, 3,692 yards, and pure backyard style magic.
+All while still being efficient enough to break Steve Young's school completion percentage record at 73.5%.
+Sorry BYU fans, but when you play 12 G5 teams in a year you were a G5 team.
+Their only loss this season came in a road game scheduled just 2 days before kickoff because of covid craziness.
+A game that has gone on to be known as Mormons vs Mullets.

 Desmond Ridder back to pass in a game against East Carolina.